In layman’s terms the three areas are broken down with these definitions:

 /// <summary>

-/// Verify that the property name matches a real, public, instance property on this object
+/// Verify that the property name matches a

 /// </summary>